 This month in the Book Club Play Date series, we’re exploring a new (to us) book, Bear Sees Colors.
 We made a creative and healthy snack based on the book and all of it’s colors.
 Preschool kids (and older kids!) will love to seek and hunt for colors with these ice cream cone color scopes, then use the cones as an edible snack container.
 This is such a great activity for a preschool playdate.
 Simply set out a plate of healthy snacks and the color scopes while the book is being read.
-You can see the whole Book Club Play Dates series and tips for an awesome play date outlined at Still Playing School here.

 This post contains affiliate links.

 Use an Ice Cream Cone for a Snack Container!